 - 1. A bachelor's degree from an accredited institution of higher education. - 2.
 A minimum grade point average of 2.8 on a 4.0 scale on all undergraduate coursework. - 3.
-A minimal score of 450 on the Graduate Management Admissions Test (GMAT), or a combined quantitative and verbal score of 298 or better on the Graduate Record Examination (GRE). - 4.
-Demonstration of undergraduate-level competencies in Accounting, Economics, and Statistics.\ - 5.
-Two (2) years post-baccalaureate or professional work experience.
-Applicants with less than two years of work experience will still be considered, but if admitted may be limited in the number of courses taken each term.
+Scores from either the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) General Test.
+Applicants meeting certain work experience and/or education requirements may be considered for a GMAT/GRE Waiver. - 4.
+Demonstration of undergraduate-level competencies in Accounting, Economics, and Statistics.